The Game of Kings. THE King of Games.

-The Dealer: The player that deals cards for each round.
-The dealer alternates back and forth in two player cribbage.
-In 3 or 4 player games, the deal goes clockwise.
-The player who deals first is chosen prior to each match.
-Each player cuts a card from the deck and the player with the lowest card deals first (Ace is always "1" in cribbage).
+The Dealer: The dealer alternates after each round.
+In 3 or 4 player cribbage the deal goes clockwise.
+The player who deals first is chosen prior to the game.
+Both players cut the deck and the player with the lowest card deals first.
+Note: Remember, Aces are low in cribbage (1).

 The Deck: Refers to the deck of cards.
-Cribbage uses the standard 52 card deck.
+A standard 52 card deck is used in cribbage.

 Discard: Term to describe the cards that each player throws into the dealer's crib.